 With today’s equipment’s weight being lightweight, you can load your backpack with all the necessary supplies without feeling like you are carrying a whole city’s supplies on your back.
 If it’s your first time going on a hiking trip, it’s a good idea to rent a tent rather than buy it.
 This will allow you to cut costs while also experimenting before you finally buy it.

 When choosing footwear for the trip, go for lightweight boots together with some wool hiking socks so that your feet will stay pampered during the trip even if you will be on a rough terrain.
+To make choosing easier, see our expert reviews of the top lightweight backpacking boots to help you.

 In terms of the cooking gears, go for a lightweight canister stove.
 If you are going to have a long trip, you can go for fuel canisters.